-The Bank and its subsidiaries ("the Group") carry out full banking services, financing and investing activities through various islamic instruments such as Murabaha, Istisna'a, Mudaraba, Musharaka, Ijara, Wakalah, Sukuk etc. The activities of the Bank are conducted in accordance with Islamic Shari'a, which prohibits usury, and within the provisions of the Articles and Memorandum of Association of the respective entities within the Group.
+The Bank and its subsidiaries ("the Group") carry out full banking services, financing and investing activities through various islamic instruments such as Murabaha, Istisna'a, Mudaraba, Musharaka, Ijara, Wakalah, Sukuk etc. The activities of the Bank are conducted in accordance with Islamic Shari'a, which prohibits usury as determined by the Fatwa and Shari'a Supervisory Board of the Bank, and within the provisions of the Articles and Memorandum of Association of the respective entities within the Group.

-In addition to its main office in Abu Dhabi, the Bank operates through its 75 branches in UAE and 2 overseas branches in Iraq and Sudan and subsidiaries in the UAE, Kingdom of Saudi Arabia and the United Kingdom.
+In addition to its main office in Abu Dhabi, the Bank operates through its 77 branches in UAE and 3 overseas branches in Iraq, Qatar and Sudan and subsidiaries in the UAE, Kingdom of Saudi Arabia and the United Kingdom.
 The consolidated financial statements combine the activities of the Bank's head office, its branches and subsidiaries.